george-nigm/The-system-of-forecasting-cash-withdrawals-at-ATMs-and-optimizing-cash-management-strategies/README.md

 # Forecasting cash withdrawals at ATMs and optimizing cash management
-The essence of the project is that a system is being developed

 The essence of the project is to develop a system for managing cash in ATMs, the main purpose of which is to avoid running out of cash at ATMs and earn the maximum amount of money by investing the released funds from frozen cash at ATMs in short-term highly liquid and risk-free financial instruments (for example, RuOnIa).

 The developed system consists of two parts.